Start a Student Org

 Religious and Spiritual clubs must also register with Office of Religious and Spiritual Life.
 Contact Susan Young, ORSL Director, for more information.

-Club Sports must also register with the Athletics Office and should contact Katie Grogan, Club Sports Director, for more information.
+Club Sports must also register with the Athletics Office and should contact Anthony Avila, Club Sports Director, for more information.

 Food Clubs must also regsiter with Campus Dining by meeting with Amy Munoz, Associate VP for Hospitality Services.